mend/renovate-ce-ee/docs/2-configuration.md

 Renovate Pro requires configuration via environment variables in addition to Renovate OSS's regular configuration:

-**`LICENSE_ACCEPT`**: Renovate Pro will not run unless you accept the terms of the [Renovate User Agreement](https://renovatebot.com/user-agreement) by setting this environment variable to `y`.
+**`ACCEPT_AGREEMENT`**: Renovate Pro will not run unless you accept the terms of the [Renovate User Agreement](https://renovatebot.com/user-agreement) by setting this environment variable to `y`.
 This is required whether you are running Renovate Pro in commercial or evaluation mode.

 **`LICENSE_MODE`**: If you have purchased a commercial license for Renovate Pro then you need to set this value to `commercial` to enable more than 3 repositories and remove the evaluation mode banner from PRs.
 Leave this field empty to default to evaluation mode.